What To Do If You Are Suffering from S.I.B.O.

 If you put your hands together, fingers clasped tight to create a seal, that is what is supposed to be between your stomach and small intestine.
 The small intestine’s job is to let in what needs to be let in (nutrients) and keep out the toxins (bacteria that shouldn’t get in).

-Well, there’s permeability issues with the way that we eat, the amount of inflammation that we take in, chemicals like glyphosate and foods like gluten that start to make us more permeable than we should be.
+Well, there’s permeability issues with the way that we eat, chemicals like glyphosate and foods like gluten that start to make us more permeable than we should be.

 That allows things to get in that shouldn’t get in.
 It’s a compromised immune system and it breaks down the mucosal lining of the gut that is keeping the bacteria at bay.